 4 — Transparency, Disclosure, and Audience Trust

-Transparency must be explicit: tell readers what you used, why it matters, and where judgment replaced automation.
+Transparency needs to be clear: inform readers what you used, why it matters, and where human judgment replaced automation.
 Audiences expect clear signals about editorial independence, AI usage, and commercial relationships.
 When those signals are consistent across formats — blog posts, newsletters, video descriptions — trust becomes measurable and actionable rather than an abstract hope.

 Disclosure best practices (how much to reveal and where)